 Although no dowser is 100% accurate, dowsing is a time-tested way to improve your chances of locating clean drinking water that will provide for you throughout the year.

 I enjoy helping people to find the most pure and available sources of underground water on their properties.
-I have dowsed for water in several places in Fairfield county in Connecticut and traveled into New York to dowse for well sites.
+I have dowsed for water in Connecticut, Vermont, and upstate New York.

-If you are looking for a water dowser in Connecticut then please contact me to arrange an appointment.
+If you are looking for a water dowser in the Berkshires and upstate New York then please contact me to arrange an appointment.
 I will be in touch shortly!

 Beth first dowsed a well site and evaluated our blueprint for us, when we were building our new home.
 She approached the work with depth, and her reading of the place was impressive!
 The well yielded just as predicted. – Joe P., CT